Ada-Developers-Academy/daily-curriculum/week10/see-more.md

 ### Technical Requirements
 #### Bronze (20 points)
 + Allows Users to sign in and out using [OmniAuth's Developer Strategy](http://rubydoc.info/github/intridea/omniauth/master/OmniAuth/Strategies/Developer)
-+ Can aggregate feeds from
++ Can aggregate feeds from four seperate social media feeds (TBD)
-    * One or more Twitter users
-    * One or more Tumblr users
-    * Any other ATOM/XML/RSS feed from blogs or news service

 #### Silver (20 points)
 All of Bronze, plus:
-+ Allows Users to sign-up and login with a Facebook, Twitter, or Github account
++ Allows Users to sign-up and login with a social media account account
 + Can aggregate feeds from
     * The User's Facebook feed (if associated with a Facebook account)
     * One or more Github users